Ozgunak/ozgunak/README.md

 ---

-# Hi there, I'm Özgun Aksoy
+# Hi there, I'm Ozgun Aksoy

 I’m an iOS Developer based in Canada with a background in Software Engineering (M.Sc.) and a passion for creating apps that feel simple, smooth, and enjoyable to use.